tilakpoudel/c-programming/basic/lab-works/lab.md

 is divisible by 4 and divisible by 100 or 400.)
 6. Write a program to read the values of coefficients a, b and c of a quadratic equation ax2+bx+c=0 and find roots of the equation.
+7. Write a C program to find input number is prime or composite.

 ## Lab4
 ### Objective(s):